The JEPP Cache

 Another view of the JEPP compound taken in 2024, showing the steel shed used to store larger equipment.
 All items within it are ready to deploy when the Joyce Emergency Shelter complex is deemed safe and necessary to open by Incident Command, which is located down the road at Clallam County Fire Protection District #4's central facility, Station 41.

-The photos at left show container shelving under construction in Conex #2, and shelves stocked with supplies.
-These were taken in 2020-2021.
-Each of the JEPP's two Conex storage containers utilize both steel and wooden shelving and both containers are wired for lighting and temperature control.
+The 2021 photo at left shows container shelving stocked with supplies.
+JEPP's Conex storage containers utilize both steel and wooden shelving and are wired for lighting and temperature control.

 The following photos, taken in JEPP's early stages, show Jim Buck and Bruce Leiper vacuum packing sleeping bags and supplies; and Dan and Judy Harvey sealing sets for storage.